-The health of our patients depends not only on the care they received from health systems but on many factors that impact their lives at home, at work, and in their community.
-The Dartmouth Hitchcock Medical Center Population Health Community Health Team (CHT) is dedicated to building partnerships between community members, community organizations, and clinical care providers to support the health of our communities.
-As substance misuse has increasingly challenged our communities the CHT has worked to enrich community-based resources to better serve individuals and families affected by harmful substance use and to help create linkages between the general health system and substance use treatment and recovery systems.
+The health of our patients depends not only on the care they receive from health systems, but on many factors that impact their lives at home, at work and in their community.
+The Dartmouth Hitchcock Medical Center (DHMC) Population Health Community Health Team (CHT) is dedicated to building partnerships between community members, community organizations and clinical care providers to support the health of our communities.
+As substance misuse has increasingly challenged our region, the CHT has worked to enrich community-based resources to better serve individuals and families affected by harmful substance use-and to help create linkages between the general health system and substance use, treatment and recovery systems.

-Dartmouth Hitchcock Medical Center holds two Regional Public Health Network contracts with the State of New Hampshire, through which it hires Substance Misuse Prevention Coordinators in the NH-Upper Valley region and the Greater Sullivan County regions of New Hampshire and employs a Substance Misuse Continuum of Care Coordinator who serves both NH-Upper Valley and Greater Sullivan regions.
-The CHT also serves as the administrative center for a CDC Drug-Free Communities coalition grant that employs a staff member to support regional substance misuse prevention efforts.
-These staff work with schools, law enforcement, substance use disorder treatment providers, health care providers, and community organizations to identify prevention and care system gaps and needs and work with these partners to mobilize and develop resources and solutions to known challenges.
+Dartmouth Hitchcock Medical Center (DHMC) holds two regional public health network contracts with the State of New Hampshire, through which it hires substance misuse prevention coordinators in New Hampshire's Upper Valley and Greater Sullivan County regions.
+It employs a substance misuse continuum of care coordinator who serves both regions.
+The CHT also serves as the administrative center for a Centers for Disease Control and Prevention (CDC) Drug-Free Communities coalition grant that employs staff to support regional substance misuse prevention efforts.
+These staff work with schools, law enforcement, substance use disorder treatment providers, healthcare providers and community organizations to identify prevention and care system gaps-and collaborate to mobilize and develop resources and solutions to known challenges.

-Dartmouth Hitchcock Medical Center provides financial support to many community-based organizations dedicated to improving mental health and substance misuse.
-For example, capital and start-up support went to Headrest for critical renovations of its residential SUD treatment program in Lebanon; West Central Behavioral Health for start-up of its Mobile Crisis Services; Families in Transition to renovate part of its New Horizon's Shelter in Manchester, NH to provide recovery-supportive shelter services; the Sullivan County Transitional Housing facility in Claremont; the TLC Recovery Program in Claremont; and to Families Flourish Northeast, in Lebanon.
-Dartmouth Health also provided operational support to 24 days of Recovery Coach Training (2018-2021) and low-cost dental care from APD/Mascoma Community Health Clinic for patients recovering from SUD.
+DHMC provides financial support to many community-based organizations dedicated to improving mental health and substance misuse.
+For example, capital and start-up support went to Headrest for critical renovations of its residential Substance Use Disorders (SUD) treatment program in Lebanon; West Central Behavioral Health for start-up of its Mobile Crisis Services; Families in Transition to renovate part of its New Horizons Shelter in Manchester to provide recovery-supportive shelter services; the Sullivan County Transitional Housing facility in Claremont; the TLC Recovery Program in Claremont; and to Families Flourish Northeast in Lebanon.
+Dartmouth Health also provided operational support to 24 days of Recovery Coach Training (2018-2021) and low-cost dental care from Alice Peck Day Memorial Hospital Mascoma Community Health Clinic for patients recovering from SUD.